Weyanoke, Louisiana

 Weyanoke is an unincorporated community in West Feliciana Parish, Louisiana, United States.
 Weyanoke is located on Louisiana Highway 66, 12.2 mi north-northwest of St. Francisville.
 Weyanoke has a post office with ZIP code 70787.
-Some sites that are listed on the National Register of Historic Places within Weyanoke are St. Mary's Episcopal Church and Rosebank Plantation House.
+Some sites that are listed on the National Register of Historic Places within Weyanoke are St. Mary's Episcopal Church, Rosebank Plantation House and the Weyanoke house.